 Length of Presentations

-All presentations are 30 minutes long, including a question and answer period.
+Unless otherwise agreed, all presentations are 30 minutes long, including a question and answer period.
 Speakers have the option of speaking for the 30-minute allotted time, or giving a shorter presentation to allow more time for questions at the end.

 Presentations may be reclassified in a different track as appropriate.